Jaccodouma/GD-A3/README.md

 - Player markers
   - Add setting to zeus to enable/disable their marker.
 Right now it'll never mark zeus.
   - Need GPS?
+  - Change show hide marker thingy to have options "Off, Zeus only, On".

 - Troop overview
   - A tab on the map with all teams/units